Aliucord/documentation/theme-dev/README.md

 # Random Things
 ### Advanced Resources

-* This link by ven might help you if you know what you are doing
+* This link by Ven might help you if you know what you're doing.

 https://gist.github.com/Vendicated/7e8aa7b2512b8e38e041692cbf34acfa